gbv/jskos-validate/README.md

 - Push `main` with tags
 - Switch back to `dev`

 After running this, GitHub Actions will **automatically publish the new version to npm**.
-It will also create a new GitHub Release draft.
-Please **edit and publish the release draft manually**.

 ### Updating JSKOS Spec/Schemas

 To update the dependency on the JSKOS JSON Schemas, update the `jskos` submodule referencing the [JSKOS repository](https://github.com/gbv/jskos).

-## Contribute

-Please use [GitHub issues](https://github.com/gbv/jskos-validate/issues) for bug reports, feature requests or questions.

-PRs accepted **against the `dev` branch**.

-Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 ## License